-- Emarsys global suppression list – Emarsys maintains a global blacklist of email addresses which pose a significant risk to your deliverability.
+- Emarsys global suppression list – Emarsys maintains a global blocklist of email addresses which pose a significant risk to your deliverability.
 These include known spam traps, notorious complainers, domains known for high complaint rates, role addresses which cannot be assigned to individual people (such as alert@, abuse@, ftp@) and contacts who have registered with an international Robinson List).

 - Contact has previously complained – These contacts marked an email they received from you as spam.
 This action was reported to us via their ISP’s automated feedback loop and we must therefore treat them as having unsubscribed.
-You can also choose to exclude contacts who complained about other Emarsys clients on the Internal Blacklist page.
+You can also choose to exclude contacts who complained about other Emarsys clients on the Internal Blocklist page.

 - Frequency cap – These contacts have received the maximum number of emails allowed for the time period in which the campaign was sent, based on your Frequency Cap settings.